Rochester Christian University

-Rochester Christian University, legally Rochester University before 2024, is a private Christian college in Rochester Hills, Michigan, United States.
+Rochester Christian University, legally Rochester University from 2019 to 2024, is a private Christian college in Rochester Hills, Michigan, United States.
 It was founded by members of the Churches of Christ in 1959.

 Rochester Christian University is primarily undergraduate-focused and offers some graduate programs, such as a Master of Religious Education program.
 It also offers a degree completion program for adult students.

 History

 In 1954, members of the Churches of Christ formed a board of trustees to establish an educational institution in the North Central region of the United States.
 After months of consideration, the board decided to establish a liberal arts college and purchased a country estate in Rochester Hills, Michigan, for a campus site.
 In September 1959, the college opened as North Central Christian College, retaining that name until 1961.

 In the years that followed, the institution operated under the name of Michigan Christian College.
 In 1997, the board adopted the name Rochester College to more clearly portray the institution's nature as a liberal arts college in a Christian setting.
 The campus has grown to exceed 74 acre.

 In 2019, the institution's name was changed to Rochester University.
 Four years later, the University of Rochester sued for trademark infringement, alleging that the name Rochester University caused confusion.
 The university changed its name to Rochester Christian University in 2024 after "an amicable resolution with the University of Rochester concerning this matter".